The Beatles came to town on August 21, 1965, and had a terrible time.

 - Lounging on cots – Crump later sold the sheets to an ad agency for $800.
 The sheets were eventually cut up and given away in drawings at Dayton’s

 - Paul played guitar in a corner.

-- They took a sauna for the first time, according to Crump.
+- Taking a sauna for the first time, according to Crump.